 This week, reflect on the values that matter to you and your family and clearly identify what you expect from your child.

-If you need help, my evidence-based workbook “The Science of Discipline Workbook” can walk you through the process to establish a mindful discipline strategy.
+If you need help, my evidence-based Email Course “The Mindful Discipline Email Course” can walk you through the process to establish a mindful discipline strategy.
 It can help you:

 a) Understand the reasons behind the failure of your discipline approach